V4Fire/Client/src/core/component/decorators/prop/README.md

 ### [forceDefault = `false`]

 If true, the prop always uses its own default value when needed.
-In fact, this option is used when the `defaultProps` property is set to false on the class being described, and we want to cancel this behaviour for a particular prop.
+This option is actually used when the `defaultProps` property is set to false for the described component (via the `@component` decorator) and we want to override this behavior for a particular prop.